 I use StudioPress Themes for WordPress, which takes care of all the backend SEO of my WordPress site, so I don’t have to worry about it.

 Off-page SEO – refers to building relationships with other artists and producing high-quality content that people link to.
 This is known as backlinks.

-Think of backlinks like people voting for your blog posts.
+Think of backlinks as people voting for your blog posts.

-If someone links to your post, they are telling Google that your content is valuable, and they want to share it with their audience.
+If someone links to your post, they tell Google that your content is valuable, and they want to share it with their audience.

 It is said that the more quality backlinks your site has, the higher you will rank in the search results.